Spinal Decompression NYC

 - Cauda Equina syndrome

-- Compression fracture of lumbar spine below L-1, Pars defect
+- Compression fracture of the lumbar spine below L-1, Pars defect

 - Hemiplegia, paraplegia, or cognitive dysfunction